 - A landlord or tenant wishes to end a fixed-term lease due to breach of lease terms.

-While an eviction notice is a court order to vacate the premises, a notice to vacate is issued by a landlord or tenant.
-Before filing for eviction, a landlord may issue a notice to vacate to give a tenant a chance to correct lease violations.
+While an eviction notice is a court order to move out of the premises, a notice to vacate is issued by a landlord or tenant.
+Before filing for eviction, a landlord may issue such a notice to give a tenant a chance to correct lease violations.
 If a landlord is selling the property or moving in, they may also supply a tenant with this notice.

 A tenant may supply their landlord with a notice to vacate if they wish to move out of a rental unit.

-When Should a Tenant/Landlord Send a Notice to Vacate for a Month-to-Month Lease?
+When Should a Tenant/Landlord Send a Notice for a Month-to-Month Lease?